Tradable Schemes: Conclusions and outlook

 \section{Conclusions and outlook}

 In this article we introduced a very simple and natural finite-difference scheme for pricing derivative securities.
 The scheme is easy to implement and very flexible.
 No special tricks need to be used to reach a high accuracy.
 The scheme follows in a straightforward manner from our formulation of the pricing problem in terms of tradables.
+It is (at least) accurate to order $\cO(\delta\tau^2)+\cO(\delta x^2)$, stable, and convergent.

 The key idea is that one can often find {\it exact} solutions to the governing PDE.
 These solutions can be used to tune the finite-difference scheme in a very simple manner.
 Problems usually associated to the presence of drift terms, e.g. boundary layers, are trivially avoided.
 Numerical computations for arithmetic Asian options show that convergence is fast and neither the solution nor the greeks are plagued by oscillations.
 Also, financial instruments often depend on values of underlying on discrete points in time, and this can lead to discretization errors in a finite difference scheme when these points do not match with gridpoints.
 Our algorithm compensates for this problem by making use of exact solutions.

 Although this article focussed on adapting a finite-difference scheme to exact solutions of a particular pricing PDE, it does not take too much effort to extent our method in such a way that observed prices are used to construct an implied finite difference scheme, extending the idea of implied trees.
 We will come back to this in a future article.